Technology-Notes/clearcontainers-runtime-wiki/Clear-Containers-Architecture.md

 `cc-shim` has an implicit knowledge about which VM agent will handle those streams and signals and thus act as an encapsulation layer between `container process reaper` and the `agent`:

-- It fragments and encapsulates the standard input stream from containerd-shim into `agent` stream packets:
+- It fragments and encapsulates the standard input stream from containerd-shim into `cc-proxy` stream frames:
 ```
   ┌───────────────────────────┬───────────────┬────────────────────┐
   │ IO stream sequence number │ Packet length │ IO stream fragment │
   │         (8 bytes)         │    (4 bytes)  │                    │
   └───────────────────────────┴───────────────┴────────────────────┘
 ```
-- It de-encapsulates and assembles standard output and error `agent` stream packets into an output stream that it forwards to `containerd-shim`
+- It de-encapsulates and assembles standard output and error `cc-proxy` stream frames into an output stream that it forwards to `container process reaper`
 - It translates all UNIX signals (except `SIGKILL` and `SIGSTOP`) into `agent` `KILLCONTAINER` commands that it sends to the VM via `cc-proxy` UNIX named socket.